-A couple of weeks ago, Remy my neighbour and mentor popped round to say “bonjour”, and on discovering that we had run out of wood and it being cold still went into overdrive.
-Within an hour he had organised for us to visit someone who could deliver wood to store for use at the end of next year (15 tons), wood for immediate use (2 tons), wood for this year (5 tons) and wood for the start of next year (10 tons).
-I think we will be warm – we will certainly build up a sweat storing all this lot that’s for sure.
+A couple of weeks ago, my neighbour Remy popped round to say “bonjour”, and on discovering that we had run out of wood and it being cold still went into overdrive.
+Within an hour he had organised for us to visit someone who could deliver wood to store for use at the end of next year (15 tons), wood for immediate use (2 tons), wood for this year (5 tons) and wood for the start of next year (10 tons) I think we will be warm, we will certainly build up a sweat storing all this lot that’s for sure.

-While we sat around sipping a glass of wine with Remy, I mentioned that Celine across the road had the most marvellous geese.
+While we sat around sipping a glass of wine with him, I mentioned that Celine across the road had the most marvellous geese.
 She lets them roam freely and we have to keep our gates and front door shut now as her free ranging chickens and geese are not shy and have no problems coming into the garden and the house.
-I told Remy I wouldn’t mind a few geese myself and minutes later I found myself with the Other Half in Remy’s garden rounding up a pair of geese!
+I told him I wouldn’t mind a few geese myself and minutes later I found myself with the Other Half in his garden rounding up a pair of geese!

 At first the geese were a bit quiet but after a week they are definitely the masters of the bird pen.
 They chase the chickens and the cats, pinch the food from under the chicken’s beaks and threaten anyone who comes near.
 They seem to especially hate pigeons and blackbirds in the pen and run about all over the place attempting to drive the trespassers out.

 Someone kindly donated an old wheelie bin storage unit to us that has doors and a lid and I’ve put straw in it for the geese.
 Remy says they don’t need anywhere to live, they apparently like being out in all weathers.
 That may be so but they also seem to really like their new home and the girl goose is laying eggs in there!
 Great big delicious goose eggs.
 And if you’ve never had one you’re missing out, they are like chicken eggs but huge and with big creamy yolks.